 56008 - 24th July 1977 - 'Melton Mowbray Pieman' 09:00 Barnsley - Melton Mowbray / 18.48 Leicester - Barnsley excursion.
 This had been advertised as the first Class 56 hauled passenger train.

-56001 – Date unknown – The delayed 1E73 17.45 Cardiff-Sheffield arrived at Sheffield with 56001 piloting a failed 47072.
+56001 - Date unknown - The delayed 1E73 17.45 Cardiff-Sheffield arrived at Sheffield with 56001 piloting a failed 47072.
 It is not known where 56001 was attached to the train.
 The fact that 47072 was the train engine suggests it was before the train was formed of air-conditioned Mark 2 stock, thus probably 1978/1979.
+47072 has been recorded as heading 1E73 17.45 Cardiff-Sheffield on 16th January 1978 and 21st September 1979, thus these are possible dates.
 Local opinion though suggests the event took place slightly later, possibly 1980/1981.
 If correct, it would be unusual for a locomotive without ETS to have been the train engine.
 We are extremely grateful that John Wade, the photographer who took the only known picture of the event has allowed it to be reproduced here.
 John has yet to find the notes he made at the time which might help establish the date.

 56002 - 2nd September 1982 - 15.10 Sheffield-St.Pancras / 19.24 St.Pancras - Sheffield throughout on air-conditioned Mark 2 stock.

 56003 - 29th October 1983 - 07.27 Nottingham - Glasgow Central/Edinburgh.
 Assisted 47433 forward from Sheffield.

 This page is maintained by Peter Hall.